-The 94-member for Environmental Genetics (CEG) is a leading force in the study of gene-environment interactions (GxE) and the translation of ground-breaking research into advances in primary prevention and clinical care.
-Our mission: To conduct innovative, multidisciplinary GXE research and translate discoveries to regional and global disease prevention with healthier environments and empowered communities.
+The 69-member Center for Environmental Genetics (CEG) is a leading force in the study of gene-environment interactions (GxE) and the translation of research into targeted advances in primary prevention and clinical care.
+Our mission: To conduct innovative, multidisciplinary GXE research and translate understanding of risk stratification to disease prevention via community empowerment, at home and around the globe.
 CEG investigators, trainees, collaborators and staff are guided in this mission by our Internal and External Advisory Boards and by the Stakeholders Advisory Board of our Community Engagement Core:

-Among the 94 investigators who serve as full, clinical, associate or emeritus members of the CEG are New Investigators whose Center support is already generating noteworthy Returns on Investment.
-CEG New Investigator Awardees, Pilot award recipients and other sub-awardees have generated average returns of 12:1 and greater through innovative and exploratory projects leading to larger R21, R00 and R-01 type studies.
+Among the 69 investigators who serve as full, clinical, or associate members of the CEG are New Investigators whose Center support is already generating noteworthy Returns on Investment.
+CEG New Investigator Awardees, Pilot award recipients and other sub-awardees have generated average returns of 14:1 and greater through innovative and exploratory projects leading to larger R21, R00 and R-01 type studies.